SaiVikhyath/Robotics/Wall_Following_Robot/Wall Following Robot.md

 4. This can be achieved by using several different algorithms.
 One of the most common of which is the following.</br>
 	_**a.
 Move forward and towards the wall when the wall is not detected.**_</br>
 	_**b.
 Move forward and away from the wall when the wall is detected.**_</br>
-5. In our case, since the sensor is mounted facing the right, the algorithm that we will use is as follows.
+5. In our case, since the sensor is mounted facing the right, the algorithm that we will use is as follows.</br>
 	_**a.
 Use the right-forward motion when the wall is not detected.**_</br>
 	_**b.
 Use the left-forward motion when the wall is detected.**_</br>